Electric blues

 Electric blues is blues music distinguished by the use of electric amplification for musical instruments.
 The guitar was the first instrument to be popularly amplified and used by early pioneers T-Bone Walker in the late 1930s and John Lee Hooker and Muddy Waters in the 1940s.
 Their styles developed into West Coast blues, Detroit blues, and post-World War II Chicago blues, which differed from earlier, predominantly acoustic-style blues.
 By the early 1950s, Little Walter was a featured soloist on blues harmonica using a small hand-held microphone fed into a guitar amplifier.
-Although it took a little longer, the electric bass guitar gradually replaced the stand-up bass by the early 1960s.
+Although it took a little longer, the electric bass guitar gradually replaced the upright bass by the early 1960s.
 Keyboards, especially electric organs and electric pianos, later became widely used in electric blues.